juntossomosmais/gitflow/gitflow/backend/README.md

 git push -u origin feature/xpto
 ```

-This will push any commit you did on your feature branch to remote and set the remote branch as a reference to your local branch, so that any `git pull` and `git push` you do later, when working in this branch, is done referencing the remote one.
+This will push any commit you did on your feature branch to remote and set the remote branch as a source reference to your local branch, so that any `git pull` and `git push` you do later, when working in this branch, is done referencing the remote one.

 Many `git add`, `git commit` and `git push` later, it's time to bring your new feature to the remote `develop` branch and update the development environment with your changes.
 But, before that, we want to evaluate what you did, checking if the changes address what the task asked, if there are enough tests, if the code can introduce any obscure bug, etc. And, for this, we run through a process called **Code Review**.
 It's an important step to prevent any undesirable change and to leverage the knowledge across the team.